DJMF2015/gym-management-app/ReadMe.md

-## Project - Web Programming with Ruby
+## Project - Gym Management Web Application
-Over the next week you will build an app to consolidate and expand on everything you have learned:

-- Object oriented programming with Ruby
-- Test Driven Development
-- Web Programming (REST, MVC)
-- Interacting with a PostgreSQL database (CRUD)
-- Rules

-## The project must be built using only:
+### This project uses the following technologies:

 HTML / CSS
 Ruby
 Sinatra
 PostgreSQL and the PG gem
-It must NOT use:

-Any Object Relational Mapper (e.g. ActiveRecord) JavaScript.
-At all.
-Don't even think about it.
-Any pre-built CSS libraries, such as Bootstrap.
-Authentication.
-Assume that the user already has secure access to the app.

-Make lots of little (but sensible!) git commits.
-The number of commits in your final submission is one of the criteria your work will be judged on.
+To run the following application, the requirments are specified below with instructions on how to run the application.

+### Required:
+- Ruby gem
+- sinatra gem
+- PostgreSql & PG Gem

+#### Instructions:
+From inside the terminal:
+1. createdb gym
+2. psql -d gym -f db/gym.sql
+3. From within the 'db' folder: ruby db/seed.rb
+4. Finally...
+ruby app.rb will run the application on the localhost.
+Open a browser and in the address input localhost:4567/

-### Briefs
+### Objective:
-These briefs detail what is expected of you, including an MVP.
-Note that the MVP is the Minimum Viable Product.
-You are strongly encouraged to go beyond these specifications, and some possible extensions are provided.

-Talk through your ideas with an instructor during the planning process, and before you begin coding.
+To develop a content management style platform for a local gym to manage their memberships and the various classes they run.
+It should allow a manager to make bookings for a member and perform the following requirements.

 ## MVP
- - [x]  The app should allow the gym to create / edit / delete members Y
+ - [x]  The app should allow the gym to create / edit / delete members
- - [x]  The app should allow the gym to create / edit / delete classes Y
+ - [x]  The app should allow the gym to create / edit / delete classes
- - [x]  The app should show a list of all upcoming classes Y
+ - [x]  The app should show a list of all upcoming classes
- - [X]  The app should allow the gym to add members to specific classes Y
+ - [X]  The app should allow the gym to add members to specific classes
- - [X]  The app should show all members that are registered for a particular class Y -
+ - [X]  The app should show all members that are registered for a particular class

 ## Possible Extensions
  - [x] Classes could have a maximum capacity, and users can only be added while there is space remaining.
 Y
  - [x] The gym could be able to give its members Premium or Standard membership.
 Standard members can only be signed up for classes during off-peak hours.
-Y